RoDyGS: Robust Dynamic Gaussian Splatting for Casual Videos: Experiments

 \subsection{Dataset: Kubric-MRig}

-We revisit previous benchmarks -- Sintel~\cite{butler2012sintel}, Tanks and Temples~\cite{knapitsch2017tanks}, D-NeRF~\cite{pumarola2020d}, NVIDIA dynamic~\cite{yoon2020novel}, HyperNeRF~\cite{park2021hypernerf}, and iPhone~\cite{gao2022dycheck} -- on Dynamic View Synthesis(DVS) to assess the suitability for pose estimation and view synthesis performance.
-As summarized in Table~\ref{tab:main_benchmarks}, the previous benchmarks have several limitations: they offer restricted viewpoints such as forward-facing scenes~\cite{butler2012sintel, gao2022dycheck, yoon2020novel, park2021hypernerf}, feature no motion~\cite{knapitsch2017tanks}, lack ground truth camera poses~\cite{knapitsch2017tanks, yoon2020novel}, and miss backgrounds~\cite{pumarola2020d}.
-To address these limitations, we introduce Kubric-Mrig, a dataset specifically designed to evaluate both pose estimation and NVS performance for dynamic scenes with large movement of cameras and objects and also includes accurate ground truth camera poses.
+We revisit previous Dynamic Novel View Synthesis benchmarks---Sintel~\cite{butler2012sintel}, Tanks and Temples~\cite{knapitsch2017tanks}, D-NeRF~\cite{pumarola2020d}, NVIDIA Dynamic~\cite{yoon2020novel}, HyperNeRF~\cite{park2021hypernerf}, and iPhone~\cite{gao2022dycheck}---to assess their suitability with our problem.
+As summarized in Table~\ref{tab:main_benchmarks}, the existing benchmarks have several limitations in evaluating camera pose estimation and view synthesis performance in causal monocular video scenarios: they offer restricted viewpoints such as forward-facing scenes~\cite{butler2012sintel, gao2022dycheck, yoon2020novel, park2021hypernerf}, feature no motion~\cite{knapitsch2017tanks}, lack ground truth camera poses~\cite{knapitsch2017tanks, yoon2020novel}, and miss background~\cite{pumarola2020d}.
+To address these issues, we introduce Kubric-MRig, which includes large movements of both the camera and objects, ground truth camera poses, and background.

-To construct the Kubric-MRig dataset, we employ Kubric~\cite{greff2021kubric}, a Blender-based synthetic scene generator.
-Each scene consists of a 100-frame monocular video captured by moving a camera around the objects for training purposes.
-Following the evaluation protocol of ~\cite{yoon2020novel}, the test camera is fixed at the initial position of the training video, while the timestep varies across the 100 viewpoints used for training.
-Further details are provided in the Appendix.
+To build Kubric-MRig dataset, we use Kubric~\cite{greff2021kubric}, a Blender-based synthetic scene generator.
+Each scene consists of two 100-frame monocular videos: one for training and one for testing.
+The training video is captured by moving the camera around the objects.
+Following the evaluation protocol of \cite{yoon2020novel}, the camera that captures the testing video is fixed at the initial position of the training video and captures 100 viewpoints throughout its duration.
+More details are provided in the supplementary.